 9. The power struggle relationship

 A competitive/controlling romantic relationship is one where the two partners are always competing with each other, to establish who has the upper hand in their relationship.
-Manipulation, petty mind games and belittling each other might ensue, in an attempt to let the partner know who has more power.
+Manipulation in a relationship, petty mind games, and belittling each other might ensue, in an attempt to let the partner know who has more power.

 Different relationships feature different power plays since there’s not a single relationship that is devoid of it.
 Although, in a controlling relationship, things may take an ugly turn.
 Who earns more?
 Who has the decision-making powers?
 Who calls the shots?
 Petty questions such as these may end up dictating the relationship.

-10. The best type of relationship: a harmonious relationship
+12. The best type of relationship: A harmonious relationship

 The two partners may feel destined for each other, as though they’re soulmates who share the same values, same goals, same interests.
-Rarely do such bonds form and flourish, but once they do, they become the shining example of The Perfect Couple.
-In fact, for everybody around them, they are #CoupleGoals!
+Rarely do such bonds form and flourish, but once they do, they become the shining example of the perfect couple.
+In fact, for everybody around them, they are the #CoupleGoals!